jalapenoasia/LiteracyLand/README.md

 2. Extract Files
 3. Click [LiteracyLand] in files.
 4. If computer is protected, click more info
-5. then click open anyway
+5. Then click open/run anyway

 Game documentation: